frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 ### `boolean`

-The field contains boolean (true/false) data.
+The field contains boolean data i.e. logical `true` or logical `false`.

 **Native Representaiton**

 If supported, values `MUST` be natively represented by a data format.
-If not supported, values `MUST` be represented as strings following the rules below.

-The values set in `trueValues` and `falseValues` are to be cast to their logical representation as booleans. `trueValues` and `falseValues` are arrays which can be customised to user need.
-The default values for these are in the additional properties section below.
+If not supported, values `MUST` be represented as defined by the `trueValues` and `falseValues` properties that can be customized to user need:

-The boolean field can be customised with these additional properties:

-- **trueValues**: `[ "true", "True", "TRUE", "1" ]`
+- **trueValues**: An array of native values to be interpreted as logical `true`.
+The default is `[ "true", "True", "TRUE", "1" ]`.
-- **falseValues**: `[ "false", "False", "FALSE", "0" ]`
+- **falseValues**: An array of native values to be interpreted as logical `false`.
+The default is `[ "false", "False", "FALSE", "0" ]`.

 ### `object`